Letizia Gambi: Letizia Gambi in 3D

 In 2018 Gambi formed an all female band under the name Letizia Gambi in 3D, members of the band include Elisabetta Serio on piano and Giovanna Famulari on cello.

+The band started as a trio, then she added a drummer.
+The female quartet made its debut on the International Jazz Day of 2021, organized by the historic Blues Alley Club in Washington, D.C., under the patronage of the Italian Cultural Institute of the city, the Herbie Hancock Jazz Institute and UNESCO.

 Personal life

 In 2009, Gambi experienced SSNHL (Sudden Sensorineural Hearing Loss) leading to total permanent hearing loss in her right ear.
 Her brother Gianpaolo Gambi, is an actor, TV host and writer.
 Her uncle is an opera singer.
 She lives between New York and Miami.